Swayampadhy/Bugbase_Interview_python/README.md

 # Introduction
 --------
 This repository contains the codes of the Python scripting task required for security engineer intern position at Bugbase.
-The task is to create 2 python scripts in which script1 sends a user specified file to script2.
-Script2 saves the file in a designated folder and runs the "File" command on it.
+The task is to create 2 python scripts in which script1 sends a user specified file encrypted using AES-256 to script2.
+Script2 decrypts the data and saves the file in a designated folder and runs the "File" command on it.
 The output is formatted as JSON and sent back to script1.

 # Design